- Durable Medical Equipment (DME) describes medical products that can be used in the home to aid those with medical conditions.

 What is Medicare Part B?
 How Does it Relate to Hospital Beds?

 Medicare Part B is a standard part of the Original Medicare program which focuses on medical insurance.
-The services offered in Medicare Part B is centered around outpatient services, preventive care, and especially durable medical equipment.
+Medicare Part B covers services that focus on outpatient care, preventive care, and durable medical equipment.

-Within this program, durable medical equipment will only be covered by your insurance plan if your healthcare provider and DME suppliers are both enrolled in the Medicare program.
-If they aren’t enrolled, then, unfortunately, Medicare will not pay for any future claims.
+Durable medical equipment will only be covered by your insurance plan if your healthcare provider and DME suppliers are both enrolled in the Medicare program.
+If they aren’t enrolled, Medicare will not pay for any future claims.

-To gain access to a hospital bed in your home, you must first qualify for some of the specifications listed above as to why you need a DME.
+To gain access to a hospital bed in your home, you must meet the Medicare qualifying diagnosis and/or specifications listed above as to why you need a DME.